-As the peak organisation representing rural and remote education, the Country Education Partnership (CEP) is committed to advocating the needs of rural and remote learning communities.
+As the peak organisation representing rural and remote education, the Country Education Partnership (CEP) is committed to advocating for the needs of rural and remote learning communities.
 We work to ensure all issues affecting country education are put before and heard by governments, as well as relevant education sector authorities.
-We equally promote the positive learning initiatives that are occurring each and every day within our country education communities.
+We also promote the positive learning initiatives that are occurring each and every day within our country education communities.

 CEP undertakes this work across a number of key areas: